Learn the 24 Bonds We Rate BUY

 REASON 2 NOT TO OWN VANGUARD VMFXX

 The VMFXX yield is closely tied to the US federal funds rate, which is set by the US Federal Reserve's Federal Open Market Committee ("FOMC").
 As the US Federal Reserve raised the target fed funds rate 5.25 percentage points (or 525 "basis points" or "bps") from March 2022 to July 2023, the VMFXX yield followed suit, as shown in Figure 4.
-The VMFXX yield has benefited from the sharp interest rate hikes and will likely do so until the fed funds rate is lowered.
+When the Fed then lowered the target range of the fed funds rate by 0.5 points on September 18, 2024, the October 1 and November 1, 2024 VMFXX distributions also fell.
+The November 1, 2024 VMFXX dividend fell 0.50 points from 5.30% on August 1, 2024 to 4.80% on November 1, 2024.

-As discussed later in this section, however, the Fed, per the June 2024 Fed dot plot, is projecting the fed funds rate to fall 2.25 percentage points by year-end 2026.
-Given the close correlation between the fed funds rate and the VMFXX yield, VMFXX dividends could go down just as fast as they went up.
+As discussed later in this section, the Fed, per the September 2024 Fed dot plot, is projecting the fed funds rate to fall to 2.75% to 3.00% by year-end 2026.
+Given the close correlation between the fed funds rate and the VMFXX yield, the VMFXX yield would fall below 3% should the Fed follow through with these interest rate cuts.

 Sources: Vanguard.com and the Federal Reserve Bank of New York.